mikepenz/release-changelog-builder-action/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+> **Note** Defaults for the configuration can be found in the [configuration.ts](https://github.com/mikepenz/release-changelog-builder-action/blob/develop/src/configuration.ts)

 > **Warning** It is required to have a `checkout` step prior to the changelog step if `configuration` is used, to allow the action to discover the configuration file.
 Use `configurationJson` as alternative.

 This configuration is a `.json` file in the following format.
+(The below shocases *example* configurations for all possible options.
+In most scenarios most of the settings will not be needed, and the defaults will be appropiate.)

 ```json
 {